rendomnet/treebase/readme.md

 const treebase = new TreeBase(props);

-treebase.add({ title: "Child Item 3", pid: "1" }); // If id is not provided, it will be generated
+treebase.add({ title: "Watermelon title", pid: "apple" }); // If id is not provided, it will be generated

 // tree sctructured data
 let treeData = treebase.getTree();